Actifio/AGMPowerCLI/UsageExamples.md

 ### Compute Engine Instance to Compute Engine Instance CSV file

-In the previous section we explored using the **New-AGMLibGCPInstance** command to create a new Compute Engine VM.
+In this [section](#compute-engine-instance-mount) we show how to use the **New-AGMLibGCPInstance** command to create a new Compute Engine VM.

-What we can do is store the parameters needed to run that command in a CSV file.
+* What we can do is store the parameters needed to run that command in a CSV file.
-We can generate the CSV file by running **New-AGMLibGCPInstance** in guided mode.
+* We can also generate the CSV file by running **New-AGMLibGCPInstance** in guided mode.
-We then run the **New-AGMLibGCPInstanceMultiMount** command specifying the CSV file.
+* We then run the **New-AGMLibGCPInstanceMultiMount** command specifying the CSV file.

 Here is an example of the CSV file:
 ```